The page has been translated by Gen AI.

 1. All Services > Container > Kubernetes Engine Click the menu.
 Navigate to the Service Home page of Kubernetes Engines.

-3. Cluster List page, click the resource (cluster) to upgrade the version.
-It navigates to the Cluster Details page.
+3. Click the resource (cluster) to upgrade the version on the Cluster List page.
+You will be taken to the Cluster Details page.

 5. Select the Kubernetes version to upgrade, and click the Confirm button.